 This little box has given me a connection to my food that has not only made me more aware of who and where my vegetables come from, but I have become more conscious of everything I eat, where it comes from, who and how it impacts me and my health, my community, and the environment.
 It has helped me to understand how every choice I make can be an action that helps to destroy or to sustain my world.
 My world has changed.

 Every Tuesday when I pick up my box, every time I serve a dish free of processed and imported ingredients, every time I try something new, it is an action that I can connect directly to a farm and a farmer in the Annapolis Valley who I have met and spoken to and discussed our shared food.
 I want to live in such a way that I can easily understand the impact of my choices.
 My CSA allows me do that – in a delicious, fun, and soul-satisfying way.
 For me, that just makes sense.

 Megan is a member of Taproot Farms CSA.
-For a complete listing of CSAs in Nova Scotia and Atlantic Canada, visit ACORN’s database. if you are already a CSA member and you’d like to write a post, please contact Marla at firstname.lastname@example.org.
+If you are already a CSA member and you’d like to write a post, please contact Marla at firstname.lastname@example.org.